justinthelaw/opera/forge/README.md

 A best practice for developing in Python is using a virtual environment (venv).
 Within README's this directory is a [requirements.txt](./requirements.txt) file for installing the dependencies required by `python3` to run the Jupyter Notebook contents.

-To properly develop locally and contribute to Bullet Forge, please follow the contributing instructions in [repository README](../README.md), and also the following Bullet Forge development-specific instructions:
+To properly develop locally and contribute to Bullet Forge, please follow the contributing instructions in [repository README](../README.md), and also the following Bullet Forge development-specific instructions below at the root of the repository.

 1. To create the venv, execute the following: